 April 2016: The Senate Inquiry into Marine Plastic reports endorses our solutions including demanding all states have a CDS by 2020 – otherwise the federal government should do it for them.

-May 2016: We win in NSW with the NSW Government announcing a full scale CDS covering plastic, glass, LPB and metal drink containers.
+May 2016: We win in NSW with the NSW Government announcing a full scale CDS covering plastic, glass, LPB (liquid paper-board) and metal drink containers.